 - Do Not Chew or Crush.
 Pills or medications that say this are usually extended-release medications, and they are created to be absorbed in the small intestines because their special coating helps them quickly pass through the stomach.
 So, if you crush or chew such pills you could get all the medication at once.
 If you want to cut a pill, the general rule is only cut pills that are scored.

 - Do Not Drink Alcoholic Beverages.
 Medications with this warning mean DO NOT drink ANY liquor, not even a single drop.
 The reason why is because the drug can prevent your liver from processing the alcohol, and, in fact, according to the National Institute on Alcohol Abuse and Alcoholism, “alcohol-medication interactions may be a factor in at least 25 percent of all emergency room admissions.”
 Additionally, it is often the elderly who mix alcohol with drugs and suffer adverse effects.
+Contact a Drug rehab if you want to quit drinking and get the drugs you can consuming effect in the best way possible to have you living a healthy life.

 - Do Not Eat Grapefruit or Drink Grapefruit Juice While Taking This Medication.
 Grapefruit juice or grapefruit can interact with some medications and cause too much medication to be absorbed.
 This can result in unpredictable consequences.